DanielMartensson/MataveID/README.md

 - IMGAUSSFILT for 2D blurring
 - FAST for corner detection
 - LBP for finding binary pattern in a matrix
+- BRISK for describing an image with interest points, as a histogram

 # Papers:
 MataveID contains realization identification, polynomal algorithms and subspace algorithms.
 They can be quite hard to understand, so I highly recommend to read papers in the "reports" folder about the algorithms if you want to understand how they work, or read the literature.